jonathandgall/mycozykrakow/README.md

 ```
 mycozykrakow/
-└── app/
+├── app/
-    ├── scripts
+│   ├── scripts
-    │   └── main.js
+│   │   └── main.js
-    ├── styles
+│   ├── styles
-    │   └── main.scss
+│   │   └── main.scss
-    └── index.html
+│   └── index.html
+└── dist/
 ```

 The initial environment was setup through Yeoman.
 Gulp is being used as an automation build system in this project.

 ## Live access

-In order to test the web performance of the application hosted, please follow this link:
+The `dist` directory includes the files built for production.
+In order to test those and performance of the application hosted, please follow this link:

 -------------------------------------
 http://odajay.com/mycozykrakow/dist/